xtrinch/node-react-sockjs-chat/README.md

     $ npm run-script production

-With this command, all files are bundled and a single Node.js server instance runs at port 8080, serving the bundled files as static assets.
+With this command, all React files are bundled with webpack and a single Node.js server instance runs at port 8080, serving the bundled files as static assets.

 Browse to: